A Nebraska Aviation Museum

 A Brief History

-Even with its vast history, Nebraska aviation continues to be an influential force militarily and privately throughout the nation and even the world.
+Even with its vast history, Lincoln aviation continues to be an influential force militarily and privately throughout the nation and even the world.
 With such a history, a great deal of informative, educational and inspiring stories could be presented to the public successfully.

 Why?

-Elements of Nebraska's aviation past can be seen across the state.
-From the abandoned structures of Fairmont State Airfield to the notable aviation history of Lincoln's 24th and "O" Streets to Evelyn Sharp's story in Ord, much is known but little is accessible directly to the public.
-The Nebraska State Historical Society keeps records in the subject but this is aimed primarily at researchers, scholars and students whereas the Strategic Air and Space Museum offers an immense history of Strategic Air Command as well as science education, but only a smaller percentage relates to Nebraska's rich aerospace heritage.
-A physical museum is needed whose mission would be concerned with keeping archival records and providing documentation (both physically and on-line).
-The fact that this would be open for public viewing displaying elements of the past in an interactive manner would mean a great aspect of the state’s culture could now be better enjoyed by both residents and could also influence tourism
+Elements of Lincoln's aviation past can be seen across the city.
+From the notable aviation history of Lincoln's 24th and "O" Streets to the lone beacon standing above the former Union Airport in Northeast Lincoln, much is academically known but little is accessible directly to the public.
+The Nebraska State Historical Society keeps records in the subject but this is aimed primarily at researchers, scholars and students whereas the Strategic Air and Space Museum offers an immense history of Strategic Air Command as well as science education, but it offers a more nationwide interest rather than that of Lincoln’s.

 Where?